Fourth International–Posadist: Decline and resurgence

 In the late 1960s, the Posadists became increasingly interested in UFOs, claiming they were evidence of socialism on other planets.
 The organization soon began to wane in influence and membership, aided by an increasingly paranoid Posadas who expelled many of its members by 1975.

 Posadas' death in 1981 meant the virtual dissolution of the organization, with only a few isolated groups continuing to operate to the present day.
 In the United Kingdom, the Revolutionary Workers' Party (Trotskyist) was founded in 1963 by Posadist members of the Revolutionary Socialist League and despite several schisms and a dwindling membership, it continued to publish its newspaper Red Flag until 2000.

-In recent years (as of 2018), interests in the Posadists, particularly in regard to their views in ufology, has increased.
+In recent years (as of 2018), interest in the Posadists, particularly in regard to their views in ufology, has increased.
 Several satirical and non-satirical "neo-Posadist" groups emerged on social media, making Posadas "one of the most recognizable names in the history of Trotskyism".

 Theories

 Posadist society

 Posadists advocate for a society akin to those proposed by general Marxist theory.
-A proletarian revolution will destroy the bourgeois state, replaced in turn by a socialist state with controlled media, economy, and trade.
+A proletarian revolution will destroy the bourgeois state, replacing it with a socialist state.

 Nuclear first strike

 At the height of the Cold War, Posadas thought that nuclear war was inevitable.
 He asserted that the nuclear-armed socialist states should launch a preemptive nuclear attack that would destroy the nuclear capabilities of capitalist countries.
-Additionally, he believed that a nuclear catastrophe between the United States and Soviet Union would spark the world revolution.
+Additionally, he believed that a nuclear catastrophe between the United States and USSR would spark the world revolution.

-Posadas vocally opposed the Partial Test Ban Treaty signed in 1963 by the United States, the Soviet Union, and the United Kingdom, believing that a nuclear war between the US and the Soviet Union was inevitable and desirable, and would create the conditions for socialism, with the "workers' states" winning and resetting society.
+Posadas vocally opposed the Partial Test Ban Treaty signed in 1963 by the United States, the USSR, and the United Kingdom, believing that a nuclear war between the US and the USSR was inevitable and desirable, and would create the conditions for socialism, with the "workers' states" winning and resetting society.

 Scientific progress

 Posadas was highly interested in the way scientific advancement could improve human lives when used for the common good, rather than for profit.
 In an essay written entitled "Childbearing in space, the confidence of humanity, and Socialism" (1978), he espoused his vision of a Utopian future under the guidance of science:

 Posadas was also a supporter of space exploration by the former USSR and the People's Republic of China.
-He praised an alleged plan by the Soviet Union to have a woman give birth in space, considering such endeavors the mark of an advanced society, that is on a path of eliminating primal needs such as survival, security and comfort:
+He praised an alleged plan by the USSR to have a woman give birth in space, considering such endeavors the mark of an advanced society:

 These views are in line with the more mainstream positions of Russian cosmism and transhumanism.